maixnor/blog/README.md

 * instead of generating html from the markdown I could serve the markdown (also interesting for reading my blog without a browser) and converting the fetched markdown into html client-sided using WASM (also in rust)

+### Rust technicalities

+TLDR; `cargo install --locked bacon` into your terminal.

+For this project I am using bacon and you should too.

+A full description of bacon can be found [here]("https://dystroy.org/bacon/").